• Skip to primary navigation

 perfectly pan seared flank steak sliced and lying in a row on a cutting board revealing the crusty outside and pink middles

-a beautiful golden brown Florentine beef steak cooked perfectly
+A beautiful golden brown Florentine beef steak (like ribeye) cooked perfectly.

 Looking for a Thick-Cut Steak to Pan-Sear Instead?